awhicks/STARTER-jpa03/README.md

 * Create a `New Environment Group`
 * Name your group `jpa03-yourgithubid`
 * Add the following configuration variables and submit
+* Make sure to add the environment group to your repo in the `Environment` menu on the left

 | Environment Variable | Value | Notes |
 |-|-|-|